 My two dogs, Piper and Phoebe, are my pride and joy.
 You might see them make cameos in our sessions.
 Piper doesn't know a stranger and, while stubborn at times, is the reason I don't give up hope.
 Phoebe is the sweetest, most sensitive dog I've ever met; but she's also the most protective of our little family.
 Their favorite things to do are to sunbathe while watching nature (while Phoebe gets the zoomies), taking long car rides, and snuggling up on the couch under loads of blankets.

-In my spare time, I enjoy playing board games with friends, writing, listening to audiobooks/music/podcasts, and making art/being creative.
+In my spare time, I enjoy playing board games/RPGs with friends, writing, listening to audiobooks/music/podcasts, making art/writing poetry/being creative, and most recently, cheering on the KC Currents!
 I spend as much time as I can with my dogs and we try to take the occasional daytrip somewhere to let myself get lost and connect with the world differently.